Approximation bounds for convolutional neural networks in operator learning: Numerical validation

 where $R(u_{\mup}):=u_{\mup}(u_{\mup}-0.1)(u_{\mup}-1)$, while $\Omega = (0, 1)$ and $T = 2$.
 The above consists in a parametrized version of the monodomain equation coupled with the FitzHugh-Nagumo cellular model, describing the excitation-relaxation of the cell membrane in the cardiac tissue \cite{fitzhugh1961impulses,nagumo1962anactive}.
 System \eqref{eq:412-1} has been discretized in space through linear finite elements, by considering $N_h = 2^k$, with $k \in \mathbb{N}$, grid points, and using a one-step, semi-implicit, first order scheme for time discretization with time-step $\Delta t = 5 \times 10^{-3}$; see, e.g., \cite{pagani2018numerical} for further details.
 The solution of the former problem consists in a parameter-dependent traveling wave, which exhibits sharper and sharper fronts as the parameter $\mu$ gets smaller.
 The numerical transmembrane potential solution $u_{\mup}$ represent the ground truth data in the experiments reported in the following. \\\\ Here, we consider the map $(\mu, t)\to u_{\mup}(\cdot, t)$ as our operator of interest.
 In particular, the two dimensional vector parameter $\mup:=(\mu,t)$ consists of the scalar parameter $\mu$ and the time variable $t$.
 We let $\mup$ vary in the (time-extended) parameter space $\Theta:=\Theta_{0}\times[0, T]$, where $\Theta_{0} := 5 \cdot [10^{-3}, 10^{-2}]$.

 In this case, it is not straightforward to identify the smoothness indices $s$ and $r$.
 The numerical simulations show that the solutions $u_{\mup}$ to \eqref{eq:412-1} tend to have sharp gradients for certain values of the scalar parameter $\mu$.
 In light of this, we let $s=1$; if the solutions are actually smoother, then we expect the errors to decay faster than the predicted rate.
 Conversely, we make the assumption that $r = +\infty$, i.e. that the parameter-to-solution map is infinitely differentiable.
 We remark that the constant $C$ appearing in Theorem \ref{theorem:param} actually depends on $r$.
-To this end, we make the further assumption that $C=C(r)$ is bounded with respect to $r$.
+To this end, we make the further assumption that $C=C(r)$ is bounded with respect to $r$. \review{This is a rather restrictive assumption, but we expect the latter to hold for analytic operators with fast decaying coefficients: indeed, in this case, one could adapt the proof of Theorem \ref{theorem:param} by replacing the result due to Yarotsky with a stronger one, such as, e.g., Theorem 3.9 in \cite{schwab2019deep}}.